India: Bollywood's first 'intimacy coordinator' wants safe standards for sex scenes | DW | 28.06.2021

 In India, "intimacy coordination is largely a foreign concept and actors are mostly left to figure it out for themselves and are expected to be comfortable on their own."
 Amit Kaur, a director's assistant who worked on Indian films for a decade, told DW.

 Two years ago, the HBO network made it mandatory to have intimacy coordinators on every set filming sexually intimate scenes.
-Soon, other big producers, including Netflix and Amazon Prime, followed this guideline.
+Soon, other big producers, including Netflix and Amazon Prime, followed suit.

 In India, intimacy coordination has been increasingly talked about after several incidents.